MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - Learn about [application security groups](/azure/virtual-network/network-security-groups-overview#application-security-groups).

-### Best practice: Secure access to PaaS by using virtual network service endpoints
+### Best practice: Secure access to PaaS by using Azure Virtual Network service endpoints

-Virtual network service endpoints extend your virtual network private address space and identity to Azure services over a direct connection.
+Azure Virtual Network service endpoints extend your virtual network private address space and identity to Azure services over a direct connection.

 - Endpoints allow you to secure critical Azure service resources to your virtual networks only.
 Traffic from your virtual network to the Azure service always remains on the Azure backbone network.
 - A virtual network private address space can be overlapping and can't be used to uniquely identify traffic originating from a virtual network.